meteor/meteor/site/README.md

 hexo server
 ```

-The static site shell is in `themes/meteor`.
+The static site theme is in `themes/meteor` and is responsible for the visual representation of the site.
+For more information, check out the [Hexo docs](https://hexo.io/docs/index.html).

 ### Continuous Deployment